ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 The SIX12 has been buffed all round.
 It's now as powerful as "revolver shotgun" sounds.

-You can now rampage with the Breach Saw!
-It lasts longer, and you'll move faster while carrying and using it.
+Breach Saw lasts longer, and you'll move faster while carrying and using it.
 (Note: Brach Saw vs. machine gun is a risky bet.
 Press alt fire to disgard it if things heat up)

 - Class:
   - [x] Health increased (100 > 120)